-In Ireland, the primary means of protecting cultural heritage assets are the National Monument (Amendments) Acts 1930 to 2004, the Heritage Act 1995, the relevant provisions of the National Cultural Institutions Act 1997, the Architectural Heritage (National Inventory) and Historic Monuments (Misc.
+In Ireland, the primary means of protecting cultural heritage assets are the National Monument (Amendments) Acts 1930-2014, the Heritage Act 1995, the relevant provisions of the National Cultural Institutions Act 1997, the Architectural Heritage (National Inventory) and Historic Monuments (Misc.
 Provisions) Act 1999 and the Planning and Development Act 2000, as amended.
 Policies for both the archaeological and architectural heritage are relayed in a series of specific published guidelines.
 This chapter is prepared having regard to the following guidelines:

-Guidelines on the information to be contained in Environmental Impact Statements, 2002 (Environmental Protection Agency) and Draft Revised Guidelines, 2015.

-Advice Notes on Current Practice in the Preparation of Environmental Impact Statements, 2003 (Environmental Protection Agency) and Draft Revised Advice Notes, 2015.

-Framework & Principles for the Protection of the Archaeological Heritage, 1999 (Department of Arts, Heritage, Gaeltacht & the Islands).

-Policy & Guidelines on Archaeological Excavation, 1999 (Department of Arts, Heritage, Gaeltacht & the Islands).

-Architectural Heritage Protection, Guidelines for Planning Authorities, 2004.
+- Guidelines on the information to be contained in Environmental Impact Assessment Reports (Environmental Protection Agency, Draft August 2017). - Guidelines on the information to be contained in Environmental Impact Statements, 2002 (Environmental Protection Agency) and Draft Revised Guidelines, 2015. - Advice Notes on Current Practice in the Preparation of Environmental Impact Statements, 2003 (Environmental Protection Agency) and Draft Revised Advice Notes, 2015. - Framework & Principles for the Protection of the Archaeological Heritage, 1999 (Department of Arts, Heritage, Gaeltacht & the Islands). - Policy & Guidelines on Archaeological Excavation, 1999 (Department of Arts, Heritage, Gaeltacht & the Islands). - Architectural Heritage Protection, Guidelines for Planning Authorities, 2004.
 (Department of the Environment, Heritage and Local Government)

 Comprehensive guidelines on the treatment of the archaeological and architectural heritage during the planning and design of national road schemes were published by the National Roads Authority in 2005.
-These were also used as a guide in the compilation of this EIS.
+These were also used as a guide in the compilation of this EIAR.

-Guidelines for the assessment of Archaeological Heritage Impacts of National Road Schemes, 2005a (NRA).

-Guidelines for the assessment of Architectural Heritage Impacts of National Road Schemes, 2005b (NRA).
+- Guidelines for the assessment of Archaeological Heritage Impacts of National Road Schemes, 2005a (NRA). - Guidelines for the assessment of Architectural Heritage Impacts of National Road Schemes, 2005b (NRA).